 One ring, one pair of small stud earrings and one bracelet are allowed.
 No other facial piercing of any kind is allowed under any circumstances.

 Hairstyles and Makeup

 We allow subtle makeup and accept a wide range of hairstyles.
 All we ask is that a student’s hair is smart, and of a natural colour.

 Nails must be of a short, safe length.
 The school does not allow any other decorative embellishments.

 Please note… we do try to be as tolerant as we can be, yet we must have the final decision as to whether hair, nails or make-up is reasonable for school, and we do ask for parents and carers to support the school with this.

 All students must wear plain black shorts and a Kelvin Hall school PE top.
 This includes a polo shirt or a T-shirt, as well as a pair of trainers to change into.
 Trainers must not be worn to any other lessons.
 Students must not travel to or from school in their PE kit.
 Additional extras such as a rain jacket and jogging bottoms are available from the school’s uniform providers but are not essential.

-Uniform is available through the school’s website where there is a link to APC Clothing and Rawcliffes Schoolwear, based in Hull City Centre.
 APC attend Induction Evening and visit the school each term so that uniform can be checked for size and ordered.
-There is a link to both on the school’s website, but if you have any questions please contact your child’s Pastoral Year Leader.
+If you have any questions please contact your child’s Pastoral Year Leader.